Romania

 • In 2010, the country introduced a comprehensive regulatory framework, defining the legal status of the industry

-1. Companies must be residents of Romania, the EU or the EEA with an account in a Romanian bank.
-Monetary transactions are allowed only through payment systems approved by the regulator
+1. Companies must be residents of Romania, EU or EEA with an account in a Romanian bank.
+Money transactions may only be conducted through payment systems approved by the regulator

-6. For winnings up to $2279 there is a tax equal to 3%, for winnings up to $15.2 thousand - tax 20%, and amounts over $15.2 thousand - tax 40%
+6. On winnings up to $2279 there is a tax equal to 3%, on winnings up to $15,2 thousand there is a tax of 20% and amounts over $15,2 thousand there is a tax of 40%

-Rules regarding players
+Rules concerning players

 1. Users over 18 years of age are allowed to gamble